michaelmangelsdorf/myth/spec.md

 #### Interpage Control Flow and TRAP Instructions

+On power-up and reset, registers C and PC are set to zero and the first instruction is fetched from address C:PC.

 Branching to code in a different page is done by writing into one of the effect registers C (call), by executing a return instruction (RTS or RTI), the COR (coroutine) instruction, or executing a TRAP instruction.

 TRAP instructions have immediate opcodes that encode a target page-index for a call.
 When executed, an implicit subroutine call to this encoded page-index occurs within a single instruction.
 A TRAP to page 0 sets the BUSY flag and disables interrupts.
 The BUSY flag is cleared by executing RTI.